 Yes!
 One fantastic piece of how rent-to-own sheds work is this…In most cases, you can pay the remainder of the price of your shed as soon as you want.
 You are not bound to the monthly payments of your chosen rent-to-own term, to ride it out to the end.
 At any point during your rent-to-own payment agreement, you may finish paying the whole price of your shed and become the exclusive owner immediately after that final transaction.

 Keep in mind that, since part of each monthly rent-to-own payment goes toward leasing services, only a percentage of past payments will count toward the overall purchase price of the building.
 That percentage will usually be stated in the rent-to-own shed contract/agreement.

 Some rent-to-own companies charge an early purchase fee if you want to pay off the remainder of your building price early.
 (Gold Star Buildings and our rent-to-own partner, Scotts RTO, do NOT charge such a fee.)
 Be sure to review the details of your rent-to-own contract, prior to signing, to see what options are available for early purchase.
-Here's a sample copy of our rent-to-own contract.

 Can I Live in a Rent-To-Own Shed?

 No, not during the rent-to-own payment period.
-You may have heard a lot of about tiny houses, she sheds, and man cave sheds.
+You may have heard a lot about tiny houses, she sheds, and man cave sheds.
 Perhaps these ideas have piqued your interest, but before you start planning on remodeling your rent-to-own shed, listen up!

-In addition to explicitly forbidding the use of a rent-to-own building as a dwelling, most rent-to-own contracts also specify that, for the duration of the rent-to-own agreement period:
+In addition to explicitly forbidding the use of a rent-to-own building as a dwelling, most rent-to-own contracts also specify that for the duration of the rent-to-own agreement period: